-Report offers new guidance on family involvement of child abuse case reviewsNovember 11th, 2012 in Health
+Report offers new guidance on family involvement of child abuse case reviewsNovember 11, 2012 in Medicine & Health / Health

 Child protection professionals are to be offered new guidance on how best to involve families in the case reviews that follow the death or serious injury of a child as a result of abuse or neglect.

 A report being launched today will reveal the results of a study led by experts at The University of Nottingham and commissioned by the British Association for the Study and Prevention of Child Abuse and Neglect (BASPCAN).

 The research explored the personal experiences of both professionals and families to make recommendations on best practice in this challenging area.

 Kate Morris, Associate Professor in Social Work at the University's Centre for Social Work, said: "This research provides a unique insight into the challenges and opportunities presented by the involvement of families in case reviews.